 Mix cottage cheese (or plain Greek yogurt) with sweetened Greek yogurt to dilute the sugar in the yogurt while increasing the protein.
 Better yet, start with plain Greek yogurt mixed cottage cheese and sweeten yourself with fruit, raw honey, or pure maple syrup.
 These oatmeal pancakes are also made with cottage cheese to boost protein and yumminess.
 Again, you don’t know the pancakes are made using cottage cheese, and they sure are good topped with the strawberry syrup I mentioned above.

 Whether you’re flying solo this Valentine’s Day, or you have been married for forty years, make sure you don’t spoil a fun evening by starving yourself in the morning.
 Try some of the delicious recipes above and get enough protein to keep your brain and body fueled on the day of love!
-As always, you can find more great ideas on healthy diet and lifestyle choices in the book, Lean Body Smart Life.
+As always, you can find more great ideas on healthy diet and lifestyle choices in the book, 12 Fixes to Healthy.